A practical guide to the Freshdesk API v2

 You can use the API to keep your customer information perfectly in sync between Freshdesk and other tools, like your CRM or billing system.

-• Create or update contacts: When a new user signs up for your product, a script can automatically create their contact profile in Freshdesk.
-No more manual entry.
+• Create or update contacts: When a new user signs up for your product, a script can automatically create their contact profile in Freshdesk, ensuring your records are always current.

-• Manage companies: Link contacts to their respective companies and keep company-level details (like what subscription plan they're on) up to date.
+• Manage companies: Link contacts to their respective companies and keep company-level details, like subscription plans, up to date.

 • Sync your data: Make sure that when a customer’s info changes in one place, it updates everywhere.
 This gives your agents the full, correct context every single time.